ukuleletrip/sosclient/README.md

 ```

 #### measures command
-get measurements of specified sensors of a ndoe and time range
+get measurements of specified sensors of a node and time range.
 To specify a sensor node, you can use a number or a name of it with -n option.
-To specify sensors, you can use a number in sensors list given by sensors command or a name of the sensor.
+To specify sensors, you can use a number in sensors list given by 'sensors' command or a name of the sensor.
 You can specify multiple sensors with separator space.
 In Following example, 1st and 2nd sensor(air_temperature, relative_humidity) in 3rd sensor node (WeatherStation-LUFFT) is specified.

 ```shell-session